 How do you prepare for a good goodbye?

 What advice would you like to give your family about what it takes to make a family “work”?

-As a fiduciary financial planner, I’m here to ensure your capital aligns to your goals and your values, as well as ensuring all of life’s transitions are handled with the care and attention they deserve.
+As fiduciaries, we're here to ensure your capital aligns to your goals and your values, as well as ensuring all of life’s transitions are handled with the care and attention they deserve.